JackV2020/Nextcloud-Raspberry-Apache-Mariadb/README.md

 OCP\HintException: [0]: Memcache \OC\Memcache\APCu not available for local cache (Is the matching PHP module installed and enabled?)

     01. Fix Error Memcache  OC\Memcache\APCu not available
+    02. Android - The document was saved outside the editor
+    03. Fix resolve carddav and caldav
+    04. The database is missing some indexes